 The initial file name is determined by the name of the unit that the file contains.
-The name is formed by taking the full expanded name of the unit and replacing the separating dots with hyphens and using lowercase for all letters, except that a hyphen in the second character position is replaced by a tilde if the first character is a, i, g, or s.
-The extension is .ads for a specification and .adb for a body.
+The name is formed by taking the full expanded name of the unit and replacing the separating dots with hyphens and using lowercase for all letters, except that a hyphen in the second character position is replaced by a tilde if the first character is 'a', 'i', 'g', or 's'.
+The extension is .ads for a spec and .adb for a body.
 Krunching does not affect the extension, but the file name is shortened to the specified length by following these rules: